Jiaheng-Wang/ZJUBCI_SSVEP/README.md

 ------

-Next,  a structed MI dataset should be made and decoding models are trained.
+Next,  a structed SSVEP dataset should be made and decoding models are trained.

 - [ ] Train subject-specific models with the **algorithms** module.
 Specifically, FBECCA are implemented.
 It is straightforward to train and just take note of the corresponding configurations.